CJanecka/Projects_and_CTFs/BootCon: Social Engineering with SET/README.md

 ## Social Engineering Campaign

-This is what a typical social engineering campaign looks like.
+This is what a typical social engineering campaign looks like:

 ![Slide 4 v2](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/99c23393-5803-4d90-9306-1742701349c6)